Wildlife Photography Guide – Part I

 Pro body (Canon 1Dx, Nikon D5, Sony A9, etc.), pro lens (400/2.8 with stabilization or better), pro memory cards (Lexar, Sandisk), optional lighting for night photography.

-In case you want to photograph from the hide, you will also need an excellent big and stable tripod.
+If you want to photograph from the hide, you will also need an excellent big and stable tripod.
 And for the big lens, you should use a gimbal head.
 You will only need a gimbal in some hides because they have places prepared to screw it directly into the clamp.

 Wildlife Photography Guide – Find a Way to Be Close to Your Subject

 This rule is fundamental.
-I know the guy taking fantastic pictures of challenging birds with an old analog camera and a manual telephoto 135mm lens.
+I know the guy is taking fantastic pictures of challenging birds with an old analog camera and a manual telephoto 135mm lens.
 Other people with much better gear could not even get close to the quality he got.

-Where lays the secret of such a difference?
-The first guy (let’s call him the analog photographer) spent 99% of the time preparing the scene and making birds do what he wanted them.
-So he focused on building different hides and feeders and waited for objects to get used to those.
-When they started to be where he wanted them, he slowly began to take pictures.
 Finally, he was so close to them, and they were not afraid of him that he was able to set the camera to the proper parameters before the shot and, wait for the action, then press the shutter.
 He had only 36 frames on the film, so he focused on pressing the shutter at the right moment, not shooting the series.
 With this approach, he ended up with award-winning photos.

 The disadvantage of such an approach is that you need a lot of time to work this way.
 Usually, people do not have this time.
 So what I do is I try to find ready-to-use hides and places prepared for such kind of photography and go there to take pictures.
-Of course, this approach costs money, so again, you have to decide what resource is more natural to get for you; time or money?
+Of course, this approach costs money, so again, you have to decide what resource is more natural to get for you: time or money?

 Wildlife Photography Guide – Be Very Patient when Approaching your Subject